krodante/questionator/README.md

 ## Step 1: Environment Setup

-To keep things simple, we'll follow the Installation Guide from hexdocs: https://hexdocs.pm/phoenix_live_view/installation.html.
+To keep things simple, we'll follow the [Installation Guide from hexdocs](https://hexdocs.pm/phoenix_live_view/installation.html).
 This guide uses Elixir 1.11.3 and Erlang 23.1.4, so be sure to confirm your versions with `elixir -v`:

 ```bash
 kathy.rodante@US-M120711 workspace % elixir -v